COVID-19 and Seizures

 Seizures are not a symptom of COVID-19.
-At the very end stages of serious forms of COVID-19, damage to other body organs can happen, including damage to the brain.
-This happens with other respiratory infections too.
-Under these circumstances, seizures could occur with COVID-19 in a person without epilepsy.
+At the very end stages of serious forms of COVID-19, damage to other organs can happen, including damage to the brain.
+This happens with other respiratory infections, too.
+Under these circumstances, seizures could occur with COVID-19 in a person without epilepsy or certain neurological disorders.

-People with epilepsy could have more seizures if they are also sick with COVID-19 due to a number of factors.
+Due to several factors, people with epilepsy could have more seizures if they are also sick with COVID-19.

 When a person with epilepsy gets sick with another illness, especially with a fever, they may see a change or increase in their seizures.
 The illness is a physical and emotional stressor to the body that could make seizures more likely.
 The same happens if someone is sick with COVID-19.
-However, early information from countries where outbreaks have occurred suggests that the risk of worsening seizures with COVID-19 seems low for most people with epilepsy.
+However, the risk of worsening seizures with COVID-19 seems low for most people with epilepsy.

 You can reduce the chance of COVID-19 affecting your seizures by taking care of yourself.
 Try to avoid or prevent seizure triggers, for example:

 - Be extra careful taking your seizure medicine – don’t miss any doses.
-You may be out of your usual routines so do whatever will help you take them at regular times.
+To help you stick with your usual medication schedule, try the following:

 - Try to eat and drink as normally as possible.

-- If you are vomiting, make sure you call your health care provider to ask whether you need to re-take your medicine and what else you need to do.
+- If you are vomiting, make sure you call your health care provider to ask whether you need to re-take your medicine.

 - Try to get a good amount of sleep.

 - Treat the symptoms of COVID-19.
 Most cold medicines are fine.
-Avoid cold medicines with pseudoephedrine if possible – this can affect seizures in some people.
-Talk to your health care provider about what is best to use.
+Avoid cold medicines that list pseudoephedrine as an ingredient if possible.
+This can affect seizures in some people.
+Talk to your healthcare provider about what is best to use.